AlexiaDucreay/2143-OOP-Ducreay/Assignments/HO2/README.md

 > of your new class, but the user of your new class sees the interface you’ve defined rather
 > than the interface from the original class.
 To do this, you follow the typical path of embedding
 > private objects of existing classes inside your new class.

+#### Iheritance
+Inheritance is the capability of a class to derive properties and characteristics from another class is called Inheritance.
+Inheritance is one of the most important feature of Object Oriented Programming.

+**Sub Class**: The class that inherits properties from another class is called Sub class or Derived Class.
+**Super Class**:The class whose properties are inherited by sub class is called Base Class or Super class.